East Sussex Fire and Rescue Service

-East Sussex Fire & Rescue Service (ESFRS) is the statutory fire and rescue service for the county of East Sussex and city of Brighton and Hove, England.
+East Sussex Fire and Rescue Service (ESFRS) is the statutory fire and rescue service for the county of East Sussex and city of Brighton and Hove, England.
 It is headquartered in Lewes.
 The service has a total of 24 fire stations.

 Performance

 Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
 The inspection investigates how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, East Sussex Fire and Rescue Service was rated as follows: